dynamsoft-docs/document-viewer-docs/api/interface/idocument/index.md

  -80100 | XXX(ClassName.API): XXX(Parameter Name) is invalid.
  -80102 | XXX(ClassName.API): XXX(Parameter Name) is missing.
  -80200 | File type is not supported.
+ -80202 | Failed to read the PDF file becouse it's encrypted and the correct password is not provided.

 ### getPageData()